piranha/solovyov.net/src/blog/2020/blog-workflow.md

 It works, but is a little tedious.
 I hate supporting processes and this is exactly it.

 But fortunately, you can write actions for Drafts in JavaScript!
 So I wrote two: [one](https://actions.getdrafts.com/a/104) adds gostatic header to a post (title and date, and updates that date if you call it again).
 [The second](https://actions.getdrafts.com/a/105) one - and this is beautiful - converts title to slug and commits a file to Github!
+And copies destination url to clipboard.

 I don't know if you're excited yet, but it's great!
 I can do this from my phone, not touching my laptop at all.
 Fixing errors and retyping sentences is low friction now, so when somebody points out a bug in a text I don't get irritated. :)

-And then I moved my hosting to Netlify because I'm too lazy to play with webhooks and so got auto-deploy for free.
+At first I also moved my hosting to Netlify.
+Because I'm too lazy to setup [webhooker](https://github.com/piranha/webhooker/) and all that stuff, and Netlify gives you auto-deploy for free.
+But it turns out their Docker-based builds take at least half a minute to finish, and that kind of latency makes me impatient.

+So I went and configured systemd service to run that stuff.
+Also discovered that my old webhook on Github is still enabled and is erroring out for nobody knows how long. :-) Now latency is around 2 seconds, which is acceptable.

 So I wrote this post in a dark calm room next to a little kid snoring a bit, pressed few buttons and voila!
 It's published. :)